larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 formed to draft procedures and to facilitate their consistent implementation.

-This memo addresses modifies the following documents:
+This memo makes the following changes:

 - Obsoletes {{!RFC3683}} as the "posting rights" (PR) action it defines are replaced by procedures defined herein;